 Love beer?
 Then this is the beer bar for you.
 With a RIDICULOUS amount of beers, from classic standards to seasonal favorites from all around the globe, it’s just the right casual vibe to kick back with a couple of pints.

-If you are craving a great deal on pitcher drinks, chips and guacamole, and some amazing hot sauces, this is the place to hit up – especially for their happy hour and late night deals.
+If you are craving a great deal on chips and guacamole, and some amazing hot sauces, this is the place to hit up – especially for their happy hour and late night deals.
 The burritos honestly weren’t my favorite, so I’d save your full meal for elsewhere.

 Wander the Meatpacking District